 In the same vein, it has been speculated that integrating out quantum gravitational degrees of freedom could induce stochasticity in the macroscopic gravitational coupling constant $G$, that is, a noise that enters multiplicatively in the effective Einstein equations.
 In Ref.~\cite{deCesare:2016dnp} a purely time-dependent noisy contribution to $G$ has been considered as a toy model for such effects and its impact in the cosmological evolution has been studied phenomenologically.
 It was pointed out there that a cosmological evolution consistent with the observed current accelerated expansion of the Universe is possible in this context without the need for a cosmological constant to be introduced in the action by hand.

 Such a possibility is very interesting.
 However as the observable Universe represents only a single realization of this stochastic process, it is difficult to assess its likelihood.
-It is then important to study the effects of such stochastic variations of the gravitational coupling in other smaller-scale systems as a mean to assess the viability of such proposal by opening the possibility of a statistical study.
-Beyond this cosmological motivation, it can be interesting on its own to characterise the effects of a stochastically varying gravitational coupling on other scenarios.
+It is then important to study the effects of such stochastic variations of the gravitational coupling in other smaller-scale systems as a mean to assess the viability of such a proposal by opening the possibility of a statistical study.
+Beyond this cosmological motivation, it can be interesting on its own to characterize the effects of a stochastically varying gravitational coupling on other scenarios.

 Binary systems are plentiful and their orbital parameters have in many cases been measured with extreme precision over long periods of time.
-This includes pulsar timing measurements as well as Solar-System planetary ephemerides and the Lunar Laser Ranging (LLR) experiment \cite{Murphy_2013}.
+This includes pulsar timing measurements as well as solar-system planetary ephemerides and the Lunar Laser Ranging (LLR) experiment \cite{Murphy_2013}.
 These systems have long been used for the study of gravitational physics to constrain possible deviations from General Relativity \cite{Will:2014kxa}, as well as looking for expected effects produced by the stochastic gravitational wave background \cite{Blas:2021mpc}.
-Characterising the effect of other sources of stochasticity is important for these efforts.
+Characterizing the effect of other sources of stochasticity is important for these efforts.

-At this point it is interesting to remark that, although our main motivation comes from quantum gravity and the theory of quantum open systems, a closely related classical situation is that of the Kepler problem with time dependent mass, the so called Gylden's problem \cite{Deprit, Abad_2020}, proposed originally to describe the secular acceleration of the Moon’s longitude.
+At this point it is interesting to remark that, although our main motivation comes from quantum gravity and the theory of quantum open systems, a closely related classical situation is that of the Kepler problem with time-dependent mass, the so-called Gylden's problem \cite{Deprit, Abad_2020}, proposed originally to describe the secular acceleration of the Moon’s longitude.
 In general, this problem has been investigated under deterministic time dependence.
 Our results will apply to the case of stochastic variations of the mass.

 In this paper we will consider as a toy model a purely time-dependent $G$ that varies stochastically.
 Following Ref.~\cite{deCesare:2016dnp}, the gravitational coupling $G$ is assumed to be subject to stochastic fluctuations of the form